taspinar/twitterscraper/README.md

 # Synopsis

-A simple script to scrape for Tweets using the Python package urllib2 to retrieve the content and Beautifullsoup4 to parse the retrieved content.
+A simple script to scrape for Tweets using the Python package requests to retrieve the content and Beautifullsoup4 to parse the retrieved content.

 # Motivation